trofimich/TwinCAT.OpenFramework/README.md

 > “Two heads are better than one.”

-There’s plenty to do:
+Currently you can:

-- Core framework development
+- Share your remarks and ideas
-- Writing tests
+- Help to write tests
-- Improving documentation
+- Help to create documentation
 - Project visibility and outreach

 If you're a fan of OOP, TwinCAT, or just want to help — get in touch!